smartcontractkit/external-adapters-js/coincodex/README.md

 # Chainlink External Adapter for CoinCodex

+Price adapter to query the price of an asset in USD.
+Only USD is supported by CoinCodex as a quote currency.

 ## Input Params

 - `base`, `from`, or `coin`: The symbol of the currency to query